thephez/docs-core/docs/examples/p2p-network-parsing-a-merkleblock.md

 ![Parsing A MerkleBlock](https://dash-docs.github.io/img/dev/gifs/en-merkleblock-parsing/en-merkleblock-parsing-001.svg)

-We start by building the structure of a <<glossary:merkle tree>> based on the number of <<glossary:transactions>> in the <<glossary:block>>.
+We start by building the structure of a [merkle tree](../resources/glossary.md#merkle-tree) based on the number of [transactions](../resources/glossary.md#transaction) in the [block](../resources/glossary.md#block).

 ![Parsing A MerkleBlock](https://dash-docs.github.io/img/dev/gifs/en-merkleblock-parsing/en-merkleblock-parsing-002.svg)

-The first flag is a 1 and the <<glossary:merkle root>> is (as always) a non-TXID node, so we will need to compute the hash later based on this node's children.
+The first flag is a 1 and the [merkle root](../resources/glossary.md#merkle-root) is (as always) a non-TXID node, so we will need to compute the hash later based on this node's children.
 Accordingly, we descend into the merkle root's left child and look at the next flag for instructions.

 ![Parsing A MerkleBlock](https://dash-docs.github.io/img/dev/gifs/en-merkleblock-parsing/en-merkleblock-parsing-003.svg)

 The next flag in the example is a 0 and this is also a non-TXID node, so we apply the first hash from the [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock) to this node.
-We also don't process any child nodes---according to the peer which created the [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock), none of those nodes will lead to <<glossary:TXIDs>> of transactions that match our filter, so we don't need them.
+We also don't process any child nodes---according to the peer which created the [`merkleblock` message](../reference/p2p-network-data-messages.md#merkleblock), none of those nodes will lead to [TXIDs](../resources/glossary.md#transaction-identifiers) of transactions that match our filter, so we don't need them.
 We go back up to the merkle root and then descend into its right child and look at the next (third) flag for instructions.

 ![Parsing A MerkleBlock](https://dash-docs.github.io/img/dev/gifs/en-merkleblock-parsing/en-merkleblock-parsing-004.svg)